chungkwong/mathocr-myscript-android/README.md

 1. Install the APK just built
 2. Launch the application `MathOCR`
-3. Choose an image to be recognized:
+3. Choose the image to be recognized:
     - Click the button `File` and then choose a file
     - Click the button `Camera` and then take a photo
 4. Click the button `Recognize` and the recognized LaTeX code will show at the bottom